janvier fort mcmurray wildfire no danger | CBC News

 - Northern Alberta hamlet on alert as wildfire danger rises in Fort McMurray, Lac La Biche areas

-Lovequist said a fire break has been constructed around 70 per cent of the wildfire's edge, and six helicopters have been bucketing hotspots and soaking around the wildfire.
+A fire break has been constructed around 70 per cent of the wildfire's edge, she said, and six helicopters have been bucketing hotspots and soaking areas around the blaze.

-An aerial photo shows the blackened, scorched and smouldering forest outside Janvier.
+The fire danger level in the Lac La Biche area remains high.
+In Fort McMurray, the danger level has been classified as extreme due to dry conditions and minimal rain.

-Even though the flames aren't apparent, the fire will remain classified as out of control until firefighters believe they have a handle on it both above and below the ground, Lovequist said,
+On Friday, the province issued a ban on off-highway vehicles in the protected forest areas of most of northern Alberta.

 - MORE FORT McMURRAY NEWS: Jann Arden apologizes for 'tar sands' tweet, while Fort McMurray concert sells out